wescale/k8s-advanced-training/install-your-cluster/step-3/README.md

 Backups of ETCD are a good starting point to recover from a disaster.

-RKE can configure automatic backups of etcd and send them to S3:
+RKE can configure automatic backups of etcd and send them to S3.
+In cluster.yml, you need to add etcd backup_config configuration:
 ```
 services:
   etcd: